jaimiles23/Multiplication-Medley/README.md

 Below are major changes to be implemented.

 ### Re-structure wrong_quest_by_date dict.
-Multiplication Medley currently saves the times tables that users get incorrect as a session attribute in the `wrong_quest_by_date` dictionary.
+Multiplication Medley saves the times tables that users answer incorrectly in the `wrong_quest_by_date` dictionary, a session attribute.

 ```python3
 wrong_quest_by_date = {